Yasmin Khan

-Education and career
+Life and education

 Khan is from London and of Pakistani and Irish descent.
 Khan completed her BA in History at St Peter's College, Oxford.
 Khan completed her DPhil at St Antony's College, Oxford in 2005 in Imperial and Commonwealth History.

+Career

 Khan held positions at the University of Edinburgh and Royal Holloway, University of London before joining Kellogg College in 2012.
 Khan's work focuses on decolonisation, British migration histories, British Indian history, the Second World War and the End of Empire.
 In October 2024 she was awarded the Title of Distinction of Professor of Modern History by the University of Oxford.

 Khan is a member of the editorial board of History Workshop Journal and a trustee of the Charles Wallace India Trust.
 She served as Kellogg College's senior tutor between 2019 and 2022.
 Khan was a judge of the 2022 Cundill History Prize administered by McGill University.

 Khan's publications include The Great Partition: The Making of India and Pakistan (2007), which won the Gladstone Book Prize from the Royal Historical Society and was long-listed for the Orwell Prize, and The Raj at War: A People's History of India's Second World War (2015).
 She has written for the Guardian newspaper, and appeared on Channel 4 News and BBC Radio.

 Her first work of fiction, Edgware Road, was published in 2022.
 A second novel, Overland, was published in 2024.

-Public appearances and media
+Radio appearances

-In Our Time (BBC Radio 4 2012)

-Khan appeared on a programme discussing the life and work of Annie Besant.
+Khan appeared on a In Our Time in 2012 discussing the life and work of Annie Besant.

-A Passage to Britain (BBC 2 2018)

-Khan presented a three-part series for BBC 2 in 2018 based on ships' passenger lists between Britain and India to trace the stories of passengers during the three decades before Indian independence in 1947.
+Khan presented a three-part series for BBC 2 in 2018 tracing the stories of ship passengers going between Britain and India based on ships' passenger lists during the three decades before Indian independence in 1947.
 The first episode, based on the passenger list of the Viceroy of India, included the story of Mulk Raj Anand.

-Britain’s Biggest Dig (BBC 2 2020)

-In 2020, Khan presented a three-part series with Professor Alice Roberts for BBC 2 on two major archeological digs carried out in London and Birmingham in preparation for building terminals for the HS2 high-speed railway.
+In 2020, Khan presented a three-part series with Alice Roberts for BBC 2 on two major archeological digs carried out in London and Birmingham in preparation for building terminals for the HS2 high-speed railway.